How North Africa became a critical battleground between the Allies and the Axis Powers.

 The British and Commonwealth forces had been on the defensive for much of the war, but at El Alamein, they were able to turn the tide.
 Montgomery’s forces were able to break through the Axis lines and push them back.
 This was a major victory for the Allies, as it allowed them to gain control of North Africa and eventually push the Axis forces out of the region.
 It was a key victory in the war and a major step towards Allied victory.

-Erwin Rommel, the German commander of the Afrika Korps, was faced with a difficult task as he attempted to evade the forces of British Field Marshal Bernard Montgomery.
+Erwin Rommel was faced with a difficult task as he attempted to evade the forces of Bernard Montgomery.
 Despite Rommel’s best efforts, Montgomery’s forces were relentless in their pursuit, and Rommel was forced to retreat.
 Rommel’s retreat was a desperate attempt to stay ahead of Montgomery’s forces, and it was a difficult and dangerous journey.

 The war in North Africa was a long and arduous struggle between Erwin Rommel and Bernard Montgomery.
 Both sides had to prepare for a second offensive, and both sought reinforcements and regrouping.
 Rommel was able to acquire additional troops from Italy, while Montgomery was able to draw on the resources of the British Empire.